Janpot/fantastiq/README.md

 The resulting object contains following properties:

 - `String id`: The id of the job that was activated. `null` if there are no jobs available.
+- `dynamic data`: The data associated with this job or `null` if there's no job returned.
-- `Number wait`: in case a [throttle](#option-number-throttle) is configured it will suggest a time to wait before attempting a new retrieve, else it will be `null`.
+- `Number wait`: in case a [throttle](#option-number-throttle) is configured it will suggest a time to wait before attempting a new retrieve, else it will be `0`.

 Example: